Jose Luis Cabrera Alarcón, PhD

 María Concepción Jiménez Gómez, PhD

-María Concepción Jiménez Gómez, PhDAfter obtaining a doctorate in Molecular Biology from the UAM, I began working in the Research and Development department of the biotechnology company Zeltia SAU.
-In 2010 I decided to refocus my professional career and joined Genoxphos group led by Dr. Enríquez's at CNIC.
-During the last few years, I have managed the group's projects, as well as the translational development initiatives of basic research discoveries.
+María Concepción Jiménez Gómez, PhDAfter obtaining a doctorate in Molecular Biology from the UAM, I began working in the Research and Development department of a Spanish biotechnology company.
+In 2010, I decided to refocus my professional career and joined the Genoxphos group, led by Dr. Enríquez at CNIC.
+Over the last few years, I have managed the group's projects, as well as the translational development initiatives of basic research discoveries.
 The Genoxphos group collaborates on projects with leaders in the pharmaceutical industry, including Astrazeneca and Minovia Therapeutics.
-Also, based on my research training, I participate in the supervision of students hosted by the group, as well as in the co-direction of Yolanda Martí's doctoral thesis, (manuscript in preparation).
+The continuous training of the team is essential for the Genoxphos group.
+I have completed two master's degrees in management and administration to make better use of the group's resources.
+Currently, I am studying psychology, to carry out comparative psychology studies in research projects.

 María Concepción Jiménez Gómez, PhD